Parliament of Singapore

-The Parliament of Singapore is the unicameral legislature of the Republic of Singapore, which governs the country alongside the president of Singapore.
-Largely based upon the Westminster system, the Parliament is made up of Members of Parliament (MPs) who are elected, as well as Non-constituency Members of Parliament (NCMPs) and Nominated Members of Parliament (NMPs) who are appointed.
-Following the 2020 general election, 93 (currently 92) MPs and two NCMPs were elected to the 14th Parliament.
-Nine NMPs will usually be appointed by the president.
+The Parliament of Singapore is the unicameral legislature of the Republic of Singapore, which governs the country alongside the President of Singapore.
+Based on the Westminster system, it consists of elected Members of Parliament (MPs), non-constituency MPs (NCMPs) and Nominated MPs (NMPs).
+Following the 2025 general election, 97 MPs from two political parties, the governing People's Action Party (PAP) and the opposition Workers' Party (WP), were elected to the 15th Parliament.
+2 NCMPs from the latter were also appointed ("elected" in the language of Singaporean law).
+Nine NMPs are usually appointed by the president on a biennial basis.

-The speaker of Parliament has overall charge of the administration of Parliament and its secretariat, and presides over parliamentary sittings.
-The leader of the house is an MP appointed by the prime minister to arrange government business and the legislative programme of Parliament, while the leader of the opposition is the MP who leads the largest political party not in the government.
-Some of Parliament's work is carried out by select committees made up of small numbers of MPs.
-Standing select committees are permanently constituted to fulfil certain duties, and ad hoc select committees are established from time to time to deal with matters such studying the details of bills.
-In addition, selected backbenchers of the governing People's Action Party, the largest political party in Parliament, sit on Government Parliamentary Committees (GPCs) that examine the policies, programmes and proposed legislation of government ministries.
+The Speaker of Parliament presides over sittings and oversees the administration of Parliament.
+The Leader of the House is appointed by the prime minister to manage government business and the legislative programme, while the Leader of the Opposition leads the largest political party not in government.
+Some work is carried out by select committees of MPs.
+Standing committees are permanent, while ad hoc committees are established to examine specific matters, including bills.
+Selected backbenchers of the PAP serve on Government Parliamentary Committees (GPCs) to review policies, programmes, and proposed legislation of government ministries.

-The main functions of Parliament are lawmaking, controlling the nation's finances, and ensuring ministerial accountability.
-Parliament convenes when it is in session.
-The first session of a particular Parliament commences when Parliament meets after being formed following a general election.
-A session ends when Parliament is prorogued (temporarily suspended) or dissolved.
-The maximum term of each Parliament is five years, after which Parliament automatically dissolves.
-A general election must then be held within three months.

-The quorum for a parliamentary sitting is one quarter of the total number of MPs, not including the speaker.
-An MP begins a debate by moving a motion and delivering an opening speech explaining the reasons for the motion.
-The speaker (or chairman, if Parliament is in committee) then puts the motion in the form of a question, following which other MPs may debate the motion.
-After that, the mover may exercise a right of reply.
-When the debate is closed, the speaker puts the question on the motion to the House and calls for a vote.
-Voting is generally done verbally, and whether the motion is carried depends on the speaker's personal assessment of whether more MPs have voted for than against the motion.
-MPs' votes are only formally counted if an MP claims a division.
+Parliament's main functions are lawmaking, managing the nation's finances and ensuring ministerial accountability.
+It convenes during sessions, with the first session commencing after a general election.
+A session ends when Parliament is prorogued or dissolved, and each Parliament has a maximum term of five years, after which a general election must be held within three months.
+The quorum for a sitting is one quarter of MPs, excluding the speaker.
+Debates begin when an MP moves a motion and delivers an opening speech, after which other MPs may participate.
+The mover may exercise a right of reply, and the speaker then puts the motion to a vote, with formal counting only if an MP requests a division.

-Parliament convened at the Old Parliament House between 1955 and 1999, before moving into a newly constructed Parliament House on 6 September 1999.
+Since 1990, Parliament has comprised elected, non-constituency and nominated MPs.
+Parliamentary committees and structured debates are used to review legislation, examine government policies and facilitate parliamentary business.
+Parliament first convened at the Old Parliament House from 1965 to 1999, before moving to the current Parliament House on 6 September 1999.